base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-visibility.md

 }
 ```

-`view` functions functions can be called from outside the blockchain without using gas, if they are also `public` or `external`.
+`view` functions can be called from outside the blockchain without using gas, if they are also `public` or `external`.

 ### Unlabeled Functions